jlangch/venice/doc/readme/openai-functions.md

   ;; Ask the model
   ;; Note: for simplicity reasons this example just handles the happy path!
-  (try-with [conn (db-connection)]
+  ;; /Phase 1/: Initial question to the model (try-with [conn (db-connection)]
     (let [prompt      [ { :role     "system"
                           :content  """